tobe2098/stock-tracker/README.md

 # stocktracker
 A stock-tracker using Qt and C++

+# Installation instructions

+1. Install Qt-core, Qt-network in your OS.
+Make sure the paths are available to CMake (PATH variable).
+2. Run cmake
+3. Obtain free API keys from alphavantage and finnhub.
+4. Run the program and put the keys in the boxes.
+5. Now you can enjoy using the program to see stock data and stock plots, as well as the starting heatmap.

 ## To-do
 <!-- - [ ] If the stock is not found, search the database for it and add it to tracked stocks.
 For now that cannot happen because we load all on startup. -->